terraform-aws-modules/terraform-aws-rds/examples/complete-oracle/README.md

 # Complete RDS example for Oracle

-Configuration in this directory creates set of RDS resources including DB instance, DB subnet group and DB parameter group.
+Configuration in this directory creates a set of RDS resources including DB instance, DB subnet group and DB parameter group.

-Data sources are used to discover existing VPC resources (VPC, subnet and security group).

 ## Usage